Striveworks/valor/docs/metrics.md

 # Metrics

-Let's look at the various metrics you can calculate using Velour.
+Let's look at the various metrics you can calculate using Valor.

-If we're missing an important metric for your particular use case, please [write us a GitHub Issue ticket](https://github.com/Striveworks/velour/issues).
+If we're missing an important metric for your particular use case, please [write us a GitHub Issue ticket](https://github.com/Striveworks/valor/issues).
 We love hearing your suggestions.

 ## Classification Metrics